jpoberhauser/jpoberhauser.github.io/_posts/2021-02-01-fastbook_questionnaires.md

 #### 18. What is a "gradient"?

  * A gradient is a partial derivative.
-If we have $f(x) = c + x$  and we take the reicative of f w.r.t to x we are asking "what is the effect of x on the output f(x)?" or "If we increase x by h, then f(x) output will increase by h.
+If we have $f(x) = c + x$  and we take the derivative of f w.r.t to x we are asking "what is the effect of x on the output f(x)?" or "If we increase x by h, then f(x) output will increase by h.